The why, the what and the how of...

 In 1869, Jacques-Marie Duvault, renowned Burgundian oenologist, realised his dream and acquired Romanée-Conti.
 Today, his descendants remain co-owners via a supervisory board, while the domaine is run by shareholder-manager in Aubert de Villaine and his 42 year-old nephew, Bertrand de Villaine.
-Until his sudden passing in November 2018, Henri-Frédéric Roch oversaw operations alongside Aubert.
+Until his sudden passing in November 2018, Henry-Frédéric Roch oversaw operations alongside Aubert.

 Domaine de la Romanée-Conti achieves the unparalleled quality of its wines by exhibiting a deep respect for the soil and a keen awareness of the precious and fragile gift from Mother Nature.
 The estate has been organic since the 1980s and since 2007 has been fully biodynamic.
 A rigorous policy of keeping yields as low as possible ensures a concentration and depth to the fruit before harvest.

 The result are wines that few would dispute are of the world’s finest.